This spring, celebrate new life and growing things with the growing seeds in eggshells science project.

 Add other elements of engineering, technology, and math to make this activity into a full-blown STEM activity.

-What you’ll need for the egg shell project:
+What you’ll need for the egg science project:

 This post contains affiliate links for your convenience.